ipleiria-robotics/indoor_positioning_uwb/software/README.md

 For the next tests, the procedure is equal.

-Note: this scripts must be executed on the folder were they are.
+**Note**: this scripts must be executed on the folder were they are.

 ***

-#### Movement tests:
+#### Dynamic tests:

-In the case, for the dynamic tests, another dataset must be loaded—encoder acquisitions.
+In the case, for the dynamic tests, another dataset must be loaded—encoder acquisitions with the timestamps when they occur.
+The script sli_encoder.py ([utilities folder](https://github.com/ipleiria-robotics/indoor_positioning_uwb/tree/main/software/utilities)) was used.

 To determine the error in this case, a linear regression was necessary to execute.
-This is because the equipment to acquire the tag data and the encoder data weren't synchronized.
-To solve that problem, an approximation was necessary to elaborate.
+This is because the equipment to acquire the tag data and the encoder data were synchronized.

 An example to execute the dynamic test for the slow velocity:

 1. **python slow_data_generate.py** - load the file containing the distances obtained on the on the test and generates the file with the positions estimations.

-2. **python slow_analysis.py** - runs the analysis of the position error during his deslocation.
+2. **python slow_analysis.py** - runs the analysis of the position error during his deslocation, loading the dataset resultant from the previous script and, at the same time, loading the dataset conmtainined the encoder pulses with timestamps to be analysed.
 Plots are shown to demonstrate the results.

-Note: this scripts must be executed on the folder were they are.
+**Note**: this scripts must be executed on the folder were they are.

 ***

+## Input file configuration

 All the options for each python script are defined on the beginning and only the initial parameters need to be changed.
 For example, on the file *teste1_los_generate.py* we used the next options to run the script: